andybraren/network/readme.md

 # Maker Network

 The Maker Network is a [Kirby](https://getkirby.com/)-based community website platform that currently powers <https://maker.tufts.edu>.
-It includes many of the features that new community makerspaces need, and integrates directly with the [RFID Network](https://github.com/JumbosMakerNetwork/RFID_Network) to make managing a makerspace easier.
+It includes many of the features that new makerspaces need, and integrates directly with the [RFID Network](https://github.com/JumbosMakerNetwork/RFID_Network) to make managing a makerspace easier.

 ## Documentation

 For detailed documentation about how the site works, visit [this page](https://makernetwork.org/docs).
+For information on the project's history and the design work involved, [check here](https://makernetwork.org/projects/maker-network).

 ## Features

 - User profiles
-- Project pages
+- Frontend-editable pages (projects, spaces, equipment, etc.)
+- RFID integration
 - Event calendar
-- Makerspace equipment pages
 - Group newsletters
-- RFID integration
-- (and eventually more)
+- (and eventually a lot more)

 ## License